Mission and Purpose of the Grand Jury Unit

 Stages of the Grand Jury Process

-After docketing and computerizing the complaint, the newly created file is held in the Grand Jury Unit pending receipt of required initial information such as police reports, witness statements, hospital records, arrest history and laboratory reports.
+After docketing and computerizing the complaint, the newly created file is held in the Grand Jury Unit pending receipt of required initial information such as police reports, witness statements, hospital records, and arrest history and laboratory reports.
 Completed files and original investigations are reviewed by the legal staff to determine if more investigation is required prior to proceeding to stage two.

-The charges in the files are reviewed and recommended for one of the following dispositions; prepare for grand jury presentation, administrative dismissal, administrative remand to Municipal Court or referred for pre-trial intervention through the Criminal Case Management Office.
+The charges in the files are reviewed and recommended for one of the following dispositions; prepare for grand jury presentation, administrative dismissal, and administrative remand to Municipal Court or referred for pre-trial intervention through the Criminal Case Management Office.